zpliulab/DigNet/README.md

 **DigNet has been accepted by Genome Research!**

+`Chuanyuan Wang, and Zhiping Liu.
+Diffusion-based generation of gene regulatory network from scRNA-seq data with DigNet.
+Genome research: gr-279551.`

 **Please write to [zpliu@sdu.edu.cn](mailto:zpliu@sdu.edu.cn) if you have any questions.**

 **Please cite our paper if it helps you.**